salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 * **Implemented Predictive Intelligence identifier configuration options and APIs** - Marketing Cloud applications can be configured to either use existing contactKey data as the identifier for Predictive Intelligence analytics or use a Predictive Intelligence-specific identifier according to your usage of this Marketing Cloud feature.

+* **iOS File Protection - Added a guarding mechanism in the SDK to ensure that iOS File Protection transitions are complete before the SDK completes configuration.
+The SDK will wait up to 5 seconds (non-blocking) to accommodate the transition; if UIApplication's `isProtectedDataAvailable` returns NO, configuration will fail.

 #### Version 6.0.0
 _Released October 22, 2018, correlating with the Marketing Cloud October 2018 release._